sridharaniruddha/Bootstrap-Portfolio/README.md

     - A skills section

-      - List out the skills I will learn from the bootcamp.
+      - List out the skills I will learn from the boot camp.

     - An about / contact section.